moongazer07/RayTracer/raytracer/BVH/bvh.md

         call Intersect(ray, tree->root);

+        i.
+Compute wheather the ray intersects the root box

+        ii. if it does:: create a queue and put a node there

+        iii.
+Then we shall operate until the queue is empty

+        iv. while (!queue.empty())

+            Take the node

+            Pop it from the queue

+            if (is leaf)

+                Check for all the objects wheather they are intersected (can use the original function for finding intersection)

+                Record the smallest distance from there

+                This distance will be used in order to check the intersection with other nodes, i.e. if the distance to the node is smaller than the distance to the object -- you don't have to count the distance to the objects in the node

+            else

+                i.e. if it is not a leaf:

+                - go through the children if this node
+                - compute the distance to each of them
+                - if the distance is smaller than the smallest distance so far -- add the node to the qeueu

+        By the end of this process you will have the result of intersection stored (or not) So you can compute the color.

+    We also need a function to compute the distance to the nodes:

+        IntersectBox(ray, node, tNear, tFar)

+        -- observe that we need tNear, tFar in order to update them in case we find larger tn and smaller tf

+            For every ray there is precomputed numerator and denominator:
+                -   numerator = Normal \dot Origin
+                -   denominator = normal \dot Ray

+            We need them in order to compute the distance towards the volume

+                We have Dnear, Dfar which represent the nearest and furtherest projection for the element.

+                Using the Dnear and Dfar we can find the distance from the ray to the plane with the corresponding normal.

+                Taking the largest tNear we will obtain the nearest distance, and taking the smallest tFar we will obtain the furthest distance

+                Having these distances we will be able to order the boxes in the priority queue using min heap operator

+                Cases to look after:

+                    If denominator < 0 => swap tf and tn
+                    If tn > tNear -- update tNear
+                    if tf < tFar -- update tFar
+                    if (tNear > tFar) return false

+                return true

         We will use the priority queue to order nodes on the tree for checking with the ray intersection

+        Questions:

+        how do we use tNear, tFar?
+        how do we update the distance towards the new box? how do we update the distance towards the new object and is it correlated with the distance to boxes?